 York’s iconic ancient monument is home to one thousand years of history.
 The raised earthwork was once the site of a timber keep built by William the Conqueror.
-It burnt down during the worst event in the site’s history: the Jewish massacre of 1190.
+It burnt down during the worst event in the site’s history: the massacre of the Jews in 1190.

 Clifford’s Tower has looked over the city of York from 1245 until the present day.
 Once part of York Castle, the tower played a role in turbulent national events such as the Dissolution of the Monasteries and the English Civil War.
 Today the site is still giving up its secrets.